jedlimlx/Cellular-Automaton-Viewer/README.md

 In the file menu, you can save, open, and create a new pattern.<br>
 In the edit menu, you can copy, cut, delete and paste a pattern.<br>
-In the control menu, you can adjust random soup and simulation settings and step forward 1 generation.<br>
+In the control menu, you can adjust random soup and simulation settings and step forward 1 generation and start the simulation.<br>
 In the zoom menu, you can zoom in and out and set the zoom.<br>

 Note
 ----
 When you load a pattern, it does not necessarily mean that the corresponding rule is loaded. <br>
 You have to load the rule first.
+(Only true if you modified the rule or have not opened the rule before)

 Rule Format
 =================================